-There were a lot of contenders for this best Flash villains list, because countless enemies have tried to stop the red-and-yellow clad speedster in the last 50+ years.
-With CW's The Flash recently being renewed for a seventh season, we decided there was no better time to look at all of the best Flash villains we could find, and narrow them down into the following top 10.
+There were a lot of contenders for this list of the best Flash villains, because countless enemies have tried to stop the red-and-yellow clad speedster in the last 50+ years.

-Lisa Snart also appeared on several episodes of CW's The Flash, where she possesses a gun that turns people into gold, and goes by her original moniker, Golden Glider.
+Lisa Snart also appeared on several episodes of CW's The Flash, where she possessed a gun that turned people into gold, going by her original moniker, Golden Glider.

 9. Pied Piper

 Pied Piper might be higher on this list if he hadn't spent so much time waffling between heroism and villainy.

 Indeed, Harley Rathaway is one of the most complex villains to cross Flash's path.
 Despite having challenged Barry Allen as a villain on numerous occasions, Piper eventually reformed, becoming close friends with Allen's successor, Wally West.

 Though he's been something of a hero, or at least an anti-hero, for quite some time, he's gone back to villainy a few times over the years.